edgedb/edgedb/edb/tools/profiling/README.md

 to risk this file going out of date, so your best course of action is looking at the decorator's docstring.

-Similarly, `python -m edb.tools.profiling --help` lists all possible options of the aggregator.
+Similarly, `edb perfviz --help` lists all possible options of the aggregator.

 Here let me just show you an example customization: